JBZoo/CSV-Blueprint/README.md

 </details>

-## Schema definition
+## Schema Definition

-Define your CSV validation schema in a [YAML](schema-examples/full.yml).
-Other formats are also available: [JSON](schema-examples/full.json), [PHP](schema-examples/full.php).
+Define your CSV validation schema in YAML for clear and structured configuration.
+Alternative formats are also
+supported: [JSON](schema-examples/full.json) and [PHP](schema-examples/full.php), accommodating various preferences and workflow requirements.

-This example defines a simple schema for a CSV file with a header row, specifying that the `id` column must not be empty and must contain integer values.
-Also, it checks that the `name` column has a minimum length of 3 characters.
+The provided example illustrates a straightforward schema for a CSV file with a header row.
+It mandates that the `id` column must not be empty and should only contain integer values.
+Additionally, the `name` column is required to have a minimum length of 3 characters, ensuring basic data integrity and usefulness.

+### Example Schema in YAML

 <!-- auto-update:readme-sample-yml -->
 ```yml